anweshkg/FlightStatusSystem/README.md

 6. **Responsive UI:** Employs Tailwind CSS to create a responsive and visually appealing user interface with an indigo-like theme.

 7. **RedHat OpenShift:** Deployed project through containerization on Developer Sandbox.

+8. **Docker/Serverless Deployment:** Used Containerization to deploy on RedHat on dev branch to spin up a serverless instance.

  - Start by clicking Search button (may take time on first load due to cold start of servers):
 ![1](readme_images/1.png)